 Blacklegged ticks infected with Anaplasma phagocytophilum, the causative agent of human anaplasmosis, are present in Manitoba.
-A human case of anaplasmosis acquired in Manitoba has been reported.
-As of January 1st, 2015, Anaplasmosis will be considered a REPORTABLE disease.
+Cases of anaplasmosis acquired in Manitoba have been reported.
+As of January 1st, 2015, Anaplasmosis is now a REPORTABLE disease.
 Symptoms may include:

 - Fever, chills, headache, arthralgia, nausea and vomiting, often in association with leukopenia, thrombocytopenia and/or elevated liver enzymes - Severe manifestations can occur rarely and may include pulmonary infiltrates, bone marrow hypoplasia, DIC, encephalitis or meningitis and renal failure.